Balancing the efficiency and stochasticity of star formation with dust extinction in z > 10 galaxies observed by JWST: Methods

 We also note that several studies have focused on more detailed properties of galaxies at $z \la 8$ (e.g., \citealt{Dressler2022}).
 While eventually it will be crucial to match all of the properties of $z \ga 10$ galaxies onto their descendants (and to use faint analogs at $z \la 7$ to inform expectations for their higher-$z$ cousins through such studies as \citealt{Nanayakkara2022}), here we focus on the properties of these early galaxies inferred directly from their detections.

 In this work, we will also take the properties of these galaxies inferred through SED-fitting -- especially the stellar mass and age -- at face value.
 This may be problematic, as both quantities depend upon the assumed parameterization of the star formation (see especially \citealt{Whitler2022}) and upon assumptions about the star formation process (e.g., \citealt{Steinhardt2022}), so difficulties in matching the observations may ultimately point toward refinements needed in such inferences.
-In particular, haloes hosting galaxies grow exponentially with redshift during this era in essentially every theoretical model, and we expect the star formation history to at least roughly mirror this behavior.
+In particular, halos hosting galaxies grow exponentially with redshift during this era in essentially every theoretical model because halo growth rates are roughly proportional to halo mass \citep[e.g.,][]{McBride2009,Goerdt2015}, so we expect the star formation history to at least roughly mirror this behavior \citep[see,e.g.,][]{Dekel2014,Furlanetto2021}.
 A fair comparison to galaxy models requires star formation histories that permit this form in the inference procedure, though that is not generally included.
 We note that these different star formation histories make the age comparison particularly fraught.

 Finally, we emphasize that even with the subset of measurements we have chosen to focus on, they all still ultimately draw from the same survey fields.
 Candidate galaxies are either detected by more than one study (in which case there may be conflicting measurements of the same source) or are detected by one study but not another.
 To highlight the latter, we use \citet{Harikane2022}, which appears to have the most conservative selection criteria, to highlight sources that are more marginal.